-2. Page 2

-- a. at bottom of page 2, in the sentence beginning with, "All other handlers (except for fumigant handlers who set up...)," add the following before the parenthesis, "including handlers operating motorized ground equipment with closed cabs" - b. remove the word "fumigant" from the sentence described just above. - 3.
+- b.
+In the Hazards to Human and Domestic Animals section, change the sentence from "Wear protective clothing and rubber gloves" to "Wear the Personal Protective Equipment as specified on this label." - c. at bottom of page 2, in the sentence beginning with, "All other handlers," add the following before the parenthesis, "including handlers operating motorized ground equipment with closed cabs" - d.
+In addition to comment (c) above, remove the word "fumigant" from the last sentence - 4.
 Page 3 - a.
-In the bullet under Personal Protective Equipment for Respiratory Protection that specifies "a respirator with a canister approved for pesticides," add the following phrase: "or canister with any N, R, P or HE prefilter." - b.
-In the Environmental Hazards section, the sentence beginning, "Metam sodium and metam potassium have certain properties..." the words metam potassium should be removed - c.
-In the last full paragraph on page 3: - a.
-Insert the following text from the previously approved label: "CALIFORNIA ONLY: Application must be in compliance with Technical Information Bulletin-California: "METAM SODIUM Guidelines for all Application Methods for METAM SODIUM in California."
-This information bulletin may be obtained from your local dealer or a METAM SODIUM registrant." - b.
-In the first sentence, remove the following portion of the text in the parentheses that states: - 1. "and not separated by a 12-hour interruption." - c. after the sentence ending with the words, "from the start of application" until the entry restricted period ends," add the following: - 1.
-(NOTE: persons installing, perforating, removing, repairing, and monitoring tarps are considered handlers for the durations listed below). - 4.
-Page 4 - a.
-In the NOTE section of the 4nd bullet, change "Tarp Perforation and Removal" to "Tarp Perforation and/or Removal" - b.
-Remove the following text under the PROTECTION FOR HANDLERS section in sixth paragraph : [the registrant provided] - c.
-Remove the following text under the Supervision of Handlers section in sixth paragraph : [the registrant provided] and revise this paragraph to the following: "The certified applicator must provide Fumigant Safe Handling information to each handler involved in the application or confirm that each handler participating in the application has received Fumigant Safe Handling information in a manner they can understand within the past twelve months.
-Fumigant Safe Handling information will be provided where this product is purchased or at www.epa.gov/fumiganttraining."
+In the bullet under Personal Protective Equipment for Respiratory Protection that specifies "a respirator with a canister approved for pesticides," please specify "or canister with any N, R, P or HE prefilter." - b.
+In the User Safety Requirements section, add the following sentences to the end of the section, "DO NOT transport contaminated clothing inside a closed vehicle.
+Store in a sealed container and wash or dispose as specified." - c.
+Add the following sentences at the end of the first paragraph in the Environmental Hazards section: "Do not apply when conditions favor drift from adjacent treated areas." - d.
+In the Environmental Hazards section, the sentence beginning, "Metam sodium and metam potassium have certain properties..." the words metam potassium should be removed, and this entire sentence should be a paragraph in this section - e.
+Under the "Directions for Use" section, add the statement: "Do not apply when conditions favor drift from treated areas such as adjacent crops, highways, or schools.
+Do not use in a greenhouse or any other enclosed structure or confined area." - f.
+The California only language from the previous label, as shown below, must be added below the second paragraph of the Directions for Use section: "California Only: Application must be in compliance with Technical Information Bulletin for California entitled, "Metam Sodium Guidelines for All Application Methods in California."
+This information bulletin may be contained from your local pesticide dealer or a Metam Sodium registrant." - g.
+Remove the following portion of the text in the parentheses in the second paragraph under "Directions for Use: "and not separated by a 12-hour interruption."
+This should also be removed from the last paragraph in the Notification section (page 8) and the first paragraph in the Site-Specific Fumigation Management Plans section (on page 28).

-- 5. Page 5 - a.
-In the first paragraph on page 5, change the last phrase in the sentence to include the word "the".
-The revised phrase should state: "....are excluded from the application block during..." - b.
-At the end of the 'Protection for Handlers' section, and above the 'Respirator Fit Testing...' section, add the following sentence:
+h.
+Additionally, in the second paragraph, after the sentence ending with the words, "from the start of application until the entry restricted period ends," add the following: (NOTE: persons installing, perforating, removing, repairing, and monitoring tarps are considered handlers for the durations listed below).

+- a.
+In the Note section of the 8th bullet, change "Tarp Perforation and Removal" to "Tarp Perforation and/or Removal" - 6.
+Page 5 - a.
+Remove the following text under the Supervision of Handlers section in sixth paragraph : [the registrant provided] and revise this paragraph to the following.
+"The certified applicator must provide Fumigant Safe Handling information to each handler involved in the application or confirm that each handler participating in the application has received Fumigant Safe Handling information in a manner they can understand within the past twelve months.
+Fumigant Safe Handling information will be provided where this product is purchased or at www.epa.gov/fumiganttraining." - b.
+In addition, in the sixth paragraph of the Protection For Handlers section, capitalize the first letters of the following text: "Fumigant Safe Handling." - c.
+At the end of the Protection for Handlers section, add the following sentence to reflect what was on the previously stamped label in the User Safety Requirements section: